We Take Privacy Very Seriously

 DSTILLERY’S TECHNOLOGY PRIVACY PRACTICES

-Dstillery is a member of the Network Advertising Initiative (NAI) and is in compliance with the NAI’s 2015 Self-Regulatory Code.
+Dstillery is a member of the Network Advertising Initiative (NAI) and is in compliance with the NAI’s 2015 Self-Regulatory Codes.
 Dstillery is also in compliance with the Digital Advertising Alliance Self-regulatory Code.
 Our technology collects non-PII (defined above) from mobile apps and websites, including this Website and utilizes that information to deliver interest based advertising.
 We also may allow other third-party advertisers to collect Non-PII from this Website and utilize it to deliver relevant ads and for other purposes in accordance with the DAA and NAI Codes.
+You may opt-out from interest-based advertising by clicking onto the DAA and NAI opt-out mechanisms.

 Dstillery’s technology uses “network neighbor” data to help our clients deliver relevant digital advertisements on websites and mobile apps. “network neighbors” are generally two or more people that visit the same website pages, utilize the same wifi network or use the same mobile apps.
 For example, a network neighbor might be someone whose social networking profile page you’ve visited, used the same mobile application you’ve used or someone that visits the same website that you visit.
 Network neighbors are likely to share many similar interests, hobbies, and other key demographic characteristics with you, although we don’t typically know what (if any) interests or hobbies are shared by any group of network neighbors.
 Rather, Dstillery believes that if you’re interested in a particular product or service, your network neighbors are likely to also be interested in that product or service.
 Therefore, by understanding whom your network neighbors are and what they like, the company’s proprietary technology will do a better job determining the digital ads that are likely to be of interest to you.